PALab/place/README.md

 ```

 When the server launches, it will display a randomly generated 4-digit
 key.
-You must enter this correctly into the webapp in order for the scan
+You must enter this correctly into the webapp in order for the experiment
 to be accepted by the server.

 Access the webapp by opening place/web/place.html in any web browser.